President and Fellows of Harvard College

 Virtual Response Simulator: Agent-Based Predictive Modelling for Humanitarian Epidemiological Response

-Models of infectious disease outbreaks are essential to optimize health crisis response, especially in complex and conflict-affected environments.
-This informs pharmaceutical distribution, immunization campaigns, medical care deployment, security provisions, and more.
-While data-driven approaches are standard, they remain largely reactive, focusing on what happened and not taking advantage of newer, algorithmic methods that enable responders to instead ask what could happen and do so safely, cheaply, and effectively.
+Models of infectious disease outbreaks are essential to optimizing health crisis response, especially in complex and conflict-affected environments.
+They inform pharmaceutical distribution, immunization campaigns, medical care deployment, security provisions, and other critical decisions around the prioritization of scarce resources.
+Many current data-driven approaches to epidemiological tracking are reactive, however, and do not take advantage of the newest algorithmic methods that can enable responders to plan their activities proactively and make optimal use of known preventative techniques.